a-dylean/a-dylean/README.md

 Hey there 👋

-My name is Alisa Tonkopiy, and I'm a self-taught programmer currently based in 🗼🥐 Paris, France.
+My name is Alisa Tonkopiy, and I'm a self-taught software developer currently based in 🗼🥐 Paris, France.

-After working for 5 years in business consulting services I decided to make a career switch and since May, 2022 I am on my way to become a Full-stack software engineer.
+After working for 3+ years in business consulting services I decided to make a career switch and since May, 2022 I am on my way to become a Full-stack engineer.

 As of now, I am mostly focused on building web apps using TypeScript and React for frontend and Node.js and PostgreSQL with Prisma ORM for backend.